 How to Make the Best Cold Brew Tea

 In the summer we generally switch to cold or iced drinks.
-So far, what you see on offer with iced teas is not appetising given the high sugar content found in packaged iced teas sold in supermarkets or even homemade iced teas at restaurants and cafes alike.
+Unfortunately, the offer on the iced tea supermarket shelves is not appetising - these drinks have high sugar content.
+Even homemade iced teas at restaurants and cafes are in the same situation.

 Unless you are a die-hard tea fan who insists on drinking hot tea even when the temperature reaches record highs, as a tea drinker, you may think you are out of options for the summer.